s24nath/Employee-Management-System/README.md

 A full Employee Management System Made with Javafx, JDBC, SceneBuilder
 ---------------------------------------------------------------------------------

-Used PHP for database and MY SQL for Local host.
+Used Xampp for Local host and SQL for Database.

 * Initial Database settings is provided, go through this text document to create the database of this project